 Guide to Dog Friendly Places to Eat on the Isle of Wight

-There are plenty of pubs who will welcome you with your dog, but are there as many restaurants?
-We’ve rounded up our top six that will welcome you with your four-legged friend/s.
+There are plenty of pubs and restaurants who will welcome you with your dog on the Island.
+We’ve rounded up five that will welcome you with your four-legged friend/s.

 Off the Rails, Yarmouth

-Offering fabulous modern British & European cuisine for humans, Off the Rails knocks all other eateries off the map when it comes to caring for your pooch.
-They have their own bespoke canine menu specifically designed by OSCAR pet foods, including dog main meals and high nutrition treats and they have recently introduced a range of doggie ice cream by Billy & Margot which have gone down a treat!
+Award-winnning Off the Rails knocks all other eateries off the map when it comes to caring for your pooch.
+They have their own bespoke canine menu including dog nibbles, starters and main meals full of high nutrition treats and they even have a range of doggie ice cream by Billy & Margot which always goes down a treat!
 Seriously this is the place to take your dog for a special treat, or to walk along the old railway line from Freshwater to Yarmouth and then stop off for a light lunch, or barista coffee and slice of something nice, knowing your dog is going to be very well taken care of.

 The Hideaway, Shanklin